 The David Ireland House at 500 Capp Street is open to the public.

-The David Ireland House is open to the public with socially distanced reservations.
+The David Ireland House is open to the public.
 Visitors may reserve tickets for up to 4 people for the same appointment booking.

 Planning Your Visit